 The fallout wasn’t pretty.
 The ‘official’ reasoning from a hostel in Morocco had something to do with travel insurance and security concerns in Mauritania.
 This was a reasonable-sounding excuse – unless you know that it’s a well-known risk every other cyclist heading for West Africa goes ahead and takes; so far with no reported ill effects whatsoever.
 Cue epic tantrums when this was pointed out.

-At the private and anecdotal end of the spectrum, I made friends last year with a German cycle tourist in Armenia – or, more accurately, former cycle tourist.
+At the private and anecdotal end of the spectrum, I made friends a few years back with a German cycle tourist in Armenia – or, more accurately, former cycle tourist.